15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Optional screenshots and activity (paid)

-- Browser, desktop and mobile apps
+- Browser, desktop, and mobile apps

-Best For: Bootstrapped teams who want a real free time tracker.
+Best for: Bootstrapped teams who want a real free time tracker.
+Pricing: Free; Basic from $3.99/user/month.

-5. Timely – Best for Automatic Tracking
+6. Timely, Best for Automatic Tracking

-Timely tracks time automatically by logging the apps, documents and sites you work on, then lets you turn that activity timeline into billable entries.
+Timely tracks time automatically by logging the apps, documents, and sites you work on, then lets you turn that activity timeline into billable entries.
 For teams that forget to start timers, automatic tracking captures hours that would otherwise be lost.
 Privacy is local: only the user sees the timeline until they choose what to log.

 The trade-off is cost: Timely is one of the pricier tools per seat.
 For agencies whose hourly rates make that math easy, the recovered hours pay for the tool in a week.

-Key Features:
+Key features

 - Automatic activity capture (private to user)